idaholab/moose/modules/fluid_properties/doc/content/modules/fluid_properties/index.md

 ### Input file syntax

-The Fluid Properties UserObjects are implemented in an input file in the `Modules` block.
+The Fluid Properties UserObjects are implemented in an input file in the `FluidProperties` block.
 For example, to use the ideal gas formulation for specific volume and energy, the input file syntax would be:

-!listing modules/fluid_properties/test/tests/ideal_gas/test.i block=Modules
+!listing modules/fluid_properties/test/tests/ideal_gas/test.i block=FluidProperties

 In this example, the user has specified a value for `gamma` (the ratio of isobaric to isochoric specific heat capacities), and `R`, the universal gas constant.